-We will first explain HTTP, then the difference to HTTPS.
-Afterwards, we explain the SSL and TLS encryption (the difference between HTTP and HTTPS).
+We will first explain HTTP, then the difference from HTTPS.
+Afterward, we will explain the SSL and TLS encryption (the difference between HTTP and HTTPS).
 In the end, we will explain how they all work together.

 What is HTTP?

-HTTP means “HyperText Transfer Protocol”.
-It means it is a set of rules to send and receive text-based messages.
-Computers work in a language of 1’s and 0’s, i.e. “binary language”.
+HTTP means “HyperText Transfer Protocol.”
+It is a set of rules to send and receive text-based messages.
+Computers work in a language of 1’s and 0’s, i.e., “binary language.”
 Therefore, a set of 1’s and 0’s can be a word.

 Let’s say I want to write ‘a’.
-Now, if 0 stands for ‘a’, 1 stand for ‘b’, and 01 stands for ‘c’, we can infer that a combination of 0’s and 1’s can construct a word as well.
+Now, if 0 stands for ‘a’, 1 stands for ‘b’, and 01 stands for ‘c’, we can infer that a combination of 0’s and 1’s can construct a word as well.
 In this case, the text is already constructed and is being sent on the wire.
-The computer works on many languages – pure binary, text and some other formats like byte codes.
+The computer works in many languages – pure binary, text, and some other formats like byte codes.
 However, in HTTP, only text is transferred.

 The browser interprets this text, and the moment the browser interprets it, it becomes hypertext, and the protocol that transfers the text is referred to as hypertext transfer protocol – HTTP.